rh-ei-stp/cloud-native-integration/README.md

 Characteristic | Originator | Analysis
 -------------- | ---------- | --------
-Elasticity | David Gordon [Gordo](https://www.redhat.com/en/about/videos/considerations-for-migrating-cloud-native-architectures) | As the underlying platform features resource elasticity, this characteristic seems key
+Elasticity | Red Hat (https://www.redhat.com/en/about/videos/considerations-for-migrating-cloud-native-architectures) | As the underlying platform features resource elasticity, this characteristic seems key
-On Demand Scaling | David Gordon [Gordo](https://www.redhat.com/en/about/videos/considerations-for-migrating-cloud-native-architectures) | As this is a feature of an underlying platform, it would seem workloads must approximate notions of on-demand scaling as well
+On Demand Scaling | Red Hat (https://www.redhat.com/en/about/videos/considerations-for-migrating-cloud-native-architectures) | As this is a feature of an underlying platform, it would seem workloads must approximate notions of on-demand scaling as well
 Loosely coupled | CNCF | As workloads deploy to elastic, API driven clouds that are connected by network overlays, this characteristic seems apropos to achieve other objectives such as HA, etc., but does not seem a prioiri
 Resilient | CNCF | Given an ephemeral notion of compute provided by a cloud, it seems critical that workload deployments be resilient
 Manageable | CNCF | This seems acceptable as a characteristic of software in general, and likely required to exploit underlying cloud characteristics